starship/starship/README.md

 <details>
 <summary>Elvish</summary>

-Add the following to the end of `~/.elvish/rc.elv`:
+Add the following to the end of `~/.config/elvish/rc.elv` (`%AppData%\elvish\rc.elv` on Windows):

 ```sh
 eval (starship init elvish)
 ```

-Note: Only Elvish v0.18+ is supported
+Note: Only Elvish v0.18+ is supported.
+For elvish versions prior to v0.21.0 the config file might instead be `~/.elvish/rc.elv`

 </details>